 34. On astercid rings.
-I will describe somemore of what I experienced a great number of times on the ring, but what I have until now not related; this is a more exact review of phenomena in a medium of apparent absence of gravity; on rings for the first time I observed with all details these memorana.
+I will describe somemore of what I experienced a great number of times on the ring, but what I have until now not related; this is

 ^{}In Pallas and Ceres Shreter noticed atmospheres of huge height, exceeding diameters of planet by 3 times.
 Didn't he see the asteroid rings, composed of a